ETSim/TrueMapData/docs/api/exporters/image.md

-# Image Exporter
+# Image Exporters

-The Image Exporter module enables conversion of height maps to various image formats for use in texture mapping, game development, and visualization.
+The TMD image exporters module provides tools for converting heightmaps to various image formats that are useful for visualization, texture mapping, and material creation.

 ## Supported Maps